 When the team is both skilled and motivated, overall sales success naturally follows.
 In such meetings, your choice of topics can either build or break the team's momentum.

-So consider including these sales meeting topics topics in your next sales meeting:
+So consider including these sales meeting topics topics in your next sales discussion:

 1. Sales Goals and Targets